algolia/shipjs/GUIDE.md

 };
 ```

-Let's assume `develop` is working branch and `master` is the latest released branch.
+Let's assume you're working on the latest version 1.x on `develop` and `master` is the latest release branch.

-And you also maintain a `legacy` branch.
-You didn't split branch for `legacy`.
+You also maintain a `legacy` version which is 0.x.

 #### `toSameBranch` strategy

 When you run `shipjs prepare` on `legacy` branch, it will

-- checkout to a staging branch(e.g. `releases/v1.8.3`)
+- checkout to a staging branch(e.g. `releases/v0.8.3`).
-- create a pull-request from the staging branch to `legacy` branch
+- create a PR from the staging branch to `legacy` branch.

 Let's assume you configured your CI to monitor `legacy` branch.
 When you review and merge the PR, your CI will run `shipjs trigger` and it will

-1. run tests
+1. run tests.
-2. release to NPM
+2. release to NPM.
-3. create a git tag(e.g. `v1.8.3`)
+3. create a git tag(e.g. `v0.8.3`).
-4. push to git remote
+4. push to git remote.

 #### `toReleaseBranch` strategy

 When you run `shipjs prepare` on `develop` branch, it will

-- checkout to a staging branch(e.g. `releases/v2.4.3`)
+- checkout to a staging branch(e.g. `releases/v1.4.2`).
-- create a pull-request from the staging branch to `master` branch
+- create a PR from the staging branch to `master` branch.

 When you review and merge the PR, your CI will run `shipjs trigger` and it will

-1. run tests
+1. run tests.
-2. release to NPM
+2. release to NPM.
-3. create a git tag(e.g. `v1.8.3`)
+3. create a git tag(e.g. `v1.4.2`).
-4. merge `master` back to `develop`
+4. merge `master` back to `develop`.
-5. push to git remote
+5. push to git remote.

+So the flow is like this:

+> develop -> releases/v1.4.3 -> master -> (merged back to) develop

-You see the slight difference between two strategies?
+You see the difference between two strategies, right?

 ### Release projects somewhere other than NPM